lspeigel/FinalProject2/README.md

 -	The “Plots” section displays 6 images in an individual template.
 -	the "Neighborhood" section displays the form view in an individual table

-We coded templates for all the different sections and used Django girls for the design.
+We coded templates for all the different sections and used Django girls and added html code for the design.